Menu

 What to expect:

-We will begin with a brief talk about Autism United and what services they provide (potentially from one of the Autism United Board Members!).
+We will begin with a brief talk from Bill Robarge, a current member of the Autism United Board.
+He will be speaking to the kids about what Autism and sensory processing disorder (SPD) are, as well as what services Autism United provides for families.
 We will then have project stations spread out throughout the Community Room.
 The set up will be very laidback for kids to move at their own speed with their family.
 If a kid isn’t connecting with the project and would rather move on to a different station, we understand!

 We will have two different projects to take part in--making small self-contained craft kits for the community engagement events Autism United hosts as well as creating fidget keychains to give to kids who may benefit from them.
 If a kid wants to make more than one keychain to take along for themselves or a friend, we welcome that too!
 This event will be designed to be as flexible as possible so we can pivot as needed.